This article has links to products and services we love, which we may make commission from.

 This is also true for the amount of content the competition has about a topic on their site.

-If the competitor has a lot of Denver content – more than your own site – it might also be difficult to outrank them.
-It’s generally better to write in-depth and go wide than write thinly about lots of different topics.
+If the competitor has a lot of Denver content – more than your site – it might also be difficult to outrank them.
+It’s generally better to write in-depth and go wide than write thinly about many different topics.

 If you think you can nudge out around two of the competitors on page one at present, tick the target keywords and all the additional ones that support your post (usually 8-10) add to a new list and then export them.